mukteswar-git/my_python_learnings/py_advance/oop/class_/README.md

 ### Python Class
-A class is a collection of objects.
-Classes are blueprints for creating objects.
+A class is a blueprint or template for creating objects..
 A class defines a set of attributes and methods that the created objects (instances) can have.

 #### Some points on Python class: